 Next stop, St Aubin.
-As you can see from the dazzling sun bouncing off my huge frozen nose (now developed into a lovely sinusitis, or is it turning into a French nose?), St Vincent also protected us with the weather.
+As you can see from the dazzling sun bouncing off my huge frozen nose, St Vincent also protected us with the weather.
 It may have been just above zero degrees but the sun made up for the numb fingers and toes.

 For the festival, 6 wines (cuvées) were made especially for the occasion with a 7th ticket for the day used as a glass of your chosen wine-maker.
 Glasses sporting Saint-Aubin logos are THE designer glasses that you’ll need for the weekend; apparently the glass idea started in 1973.
 There are 130 hectares with 30 Premiers Crus in St Aubin, with reminders throughout the village.

 Every house and balcony are decorated by the village residents with realistic-looking flowers, made from colourful crepe paper.